 The Company evaluates segment performance based on revenues and operating income of each segment.
-The accounting policies of the operating segments are the same as those described in the summary of significant accounting policies.
-This data is presented in accordance with ASC 280, "Segment Reporting."
+The accounting policies of the operating segments are the same as those described in the summary of material accounting policies.

 Headquarters' general and administrative costs have not been allocated between the different segments.